History of English cricket (1751–1775): Hambledon

-The origin of the Hambledon Club has not been fully established but it had certainly been founded by 1764 as three matches against Chertsey are listed that season.
-Based at Broadhalfpenny Down, near the village of Hambledon in rural Hampshire, it was actually a social club with a wide range of activities.
-It is best remembered for its organisation of county cricket matches and it ran the Hampshire county teams of the period.
-In August 1771, the Hambledon Club played against a team called "All England" but lost by ten wickets.
+Based at Broadhalfpenny Down, near the village of Hambledon in rural Hampshire, the Hambledon Club was a social club with a wide range of activities.
+It organised county cricket matches and ran the Hampshire county teams of the period.

-The earliest known matches involving a team called Hambledon were three against Dartford in the 1756 season.
-The source for one of them, played on Broadhalfpenny Down, is a newspaper advert placed by the owner of a missing dog which was lost at the match.
-Given the uncertainty about when the Hambledon Club was founded, it is possible that some kind of parish organisation was operating in 1756, perhaps led by a patron.
+The origin of the Hambledon Club has not been fully established, but the earliest known mentions of Hambledon and Broadhalfpenny Down are in August 1753, when Hambledon played Surrey and won by 113 runs.
+In 1756, a team called Hambledon played three matches against Dartford.
+The source for one of them, played on Broadhalfpenny Down, is a newspaper advert placed by the owner of a missing dog, which was lost at the match.

-1751–1763
+The 1764 season marked the beginning of the "Hambledon Era", and it is believed to be about this time that the Hambledon Club was founded.

-Following the death of the Duke of Richmond in 1750, cricket lost another key supporter when Frederick, Prince of Wales died on March 31, 1751.
+Pre-war cricket

-There were two matches between Kent and an England XI on the Artillery Ground in May 1751.
+Cricket lost a key supporter when Frederick, Prince of Wales died on 31 March 1751.
+There were two matches between Kent and England on the Artillery Ground in May 1751.
 England won the first by nine runs and the second by an innings and nine runs.
 These seem to have been the last known big matches for many years as there is much less coverage of cricket in the sources after 1751.

 The earliest references to cricket in the counties of Durham, Somerset, Warwickshire and Yorkshire all occurred in 1751.
 There were two matches in Yorkshire: a local game in Sheffield and one patronised by two aristocrats near Richmond.

-The earliest known mentions of Hambledon and Broadhalfpenny Down are in August 1753 when Hambledon played a Surrey team and won by 113 runs.
+In August 1755, a player on Kennington Common lost his right eye after being hit by the ball, raising awareness of the dangers in cricket.

-That cricket can be a dangerous game was evident in August 1755 when a player on Kennington Common lost his right eye after being hit by the ball.
+Impact of the Seven Years' War

-Fewer matches were played during the Seven Years' War (1756–1763).
-Dartford played three matches against an England XI in the 1759 season and the names of several participants are known.
+The Seven Years' War (1756–1763) caused economic hardship in England, considerably reducing investment in cricket.
+As a result, fewer matches were recorded during the war years.
+There were five in 1756 that all involved Dartford, including three against Hambledon.
+Dartford played three matches against England in the 1759 season and the names of several participants are known.
 Dartford won two of the matches; England won one.